arthur-feral/bindActions/README.md

 So simply extend action object with jQuery on each Javascript files where functions are defined.

-To use it, simply include actions.js in the <HEAD>,and call $('.action').bindActions('on') function when the document is ready, and then all elements whose class "action" will be ready to be triggered, and future.
+To use it, simply include actions.js in the HEAD markup, and call $('.action').bindActions('on') function when the document is ready, and then all elements whose class "action" will be ready to be triggered, and future.

 HOW TO USE
 ==========